Shower Door Seal Repair

 A shower door seal helps contain water within the bath or shower area.
-Over time, the shower seal may loose its functionality because of daily wear and tear and exposure to moisture that causes it to either break or become moldy.
-When these seals break water enter the general bathroom area.
+Over time, the shower seal may lose its functionality because of daily wear and tear and exposure to moisture that causes it to either break or become moldy.
+When these seals break, water enters the general bathroom area.
 If this area is wood rather than tile, there could be significant water damage in the future.
 It is better to replace a door seal rather than repair it.

 Types of Shower Door Seals